surilindur/bureaugraph/README.md

 * `HISTORY_MINIMUM` The minimum message cache size
 * `HISTORY_LENGTH` Number of messages per channel to cache on startup
 * `HISTORY_WEEKS` Maximum number of weeks to cache on startup

+While the bot is not expected to function properly, any issues can still be reported on the GitHub issue tracker.